hunterhug/marmot/README.md

 7. `sp.SetBData([]byte("file data"))` // optional: set binary data for post or put
 8. `sp.SetFormParm("username","jinhan")` // optional: set form data for post or put
 9. `sp.SetCookie("xx=dddd")` // optional: you can set a init cookie, some website you can login and F12 copy the cookie
+10. `sp.SetCookieByFile("/root/cookie.txt")` // optional: set cookie which store in a file

 ### 3.3 The Third Step